-At BB&T, our commitment to Supplier Diversity permeates our organization, right up to the office of Kelly S. King, our Chairman and CEO.
+At BB&T, now Truist, our commitment to Supplier Diversity permeates our organization, right up to the office of Kelly S. King, our Chairman and CEO.
 We provide opportunities for certified diverse suppliers to participate in the vendor selection process, we track and monitor spend among our diverse supplier base, and we support the community through participation in diverse supplier events at the local, regional and national levels.
-In addition, BB&T Corporation and its subsidiaries and affiliates encourage inclusion of diverse vendors in sourcing events and procurement opportunities, wherever feasible.
+In addition, BB&T, now Truist, and its subsidiaries and affiliates encourage inclusion of diverse vendors in sourcing events and procurement opportunities, wherever feasible.

-The BB&T Supplier Diversity Program (SDP) reinforces our commitment to promote vendor diversity.
+Our Supplier Diversity Program (SDP) reinforces our commitment to promote vendor diversity.
 Our SDP standards describe the components and the stakeholder responsibilities that must be performed to achieve this.
-They outline the expectations for engaging diverse vendors to compete for products and services purchased throughout BB&T Corporation, the process for qualifying certified diverse vendors, and for reporting SDP activities.
+They outline the expectations for engaging diverse vendors to compete for products and services purchased throughout BB&T, now Truist, and the processes for qualifying certified diverse vendors and reporting SDP activities.

 Our commitment to Supplier Diversity